 GraphoLearn was developed in Finland in the interdisciplinary Agora Human Technology Center of the University of Jyväskylä in collaboration with the Niilo Mäki Institute.
 It is based on the scientific follow-up study of Finnish children at familial risk for dyslexia from birth to reading age which professor Heikki Lyytinen started in the early 1990´s.
+Due to the structural reorganization of the University of Jyväskylä, Agora Center ceased to exist in 2017 and now the research and development work on GraphoLearn continues in the Centre for Applied Language Studies at the University of Jyväskylä in collaboration with the Niilo Mäki Institute.

 Network of Excellence for technology enhanced support